Mu Python template

 Executes the given SPARQL update query.

-The template provides one other helper module, being the escape_helpers
+The template provides one other helper module, being the escape_helpers-module.
+It contains functions for SPARQL query-escaping.
+Example import:

 py